COSPAR International Reference Atmosphere: History

 Orbit determinations and flight planning of the very first satellites proved to be more complicated than expected due to a lack of knowledge on the upper atmosphere.
 The Committee on Space Research therefore set up a long lasting special project to elaborate a reference model of the most important parameters of the upper atmosphere.
 The first CIRA appeared 1961 as "CIRA1961".
 It was a set of tables reconsidered year for year by the Task Group on the CIRA originally chaired by Hildegard Kallmann-Bijl.

 Today

-Presently "CIRA 1986" or CIRA-86 covers the height range up to 120 km as a set of tables.
+Previously, "CIRA 1986" or CIRA-86 covered the height range up to 120 km as a set of tables.
 In the thermosphere, above about 100 km, CIRA-86 is identical to the more complicated NASA MSIS-86 model.
 All models are now available on the Web.
 The task group takes account of more recent data at bi-annual meetings in connection to COSPAR meeting.

 The most recent version is the "CIRA 2014".